How to Not Fall Out of Love with Your Spouse

 Is the love already gone?

-If you are finding it hard to do these loving things, it may be because your spouse is continuing to do.
+If you have fallen out of love and are finding it hard to do these loving things, it may be because your spouse is continuing to do some harmful behavior.
+So your mind prevents you from feeling in love in order to protect you.
 Or, it may be because you have already been rejected by your spouse.
 Either of these reasons is cause for great concern and for action–but not for despair.